Built Ford Tough Series: 2006 season changes

-In 2006, the PBR began producing events in Canada, Mexico, Brazil, and Australia.
+Following the 2006 BFTS event in Grand Rapids, Michigan, OLN's name was changed to Versus.
+Also that year, the PBR began producing events in Canada, Mexico, Brazil, and Australia.
 Starting with the 2006 PBR World Finals, the top contestant from each of the international tours was invited to compete at the first three rounds of the PBR World Finals along the with the top 45 money-earners who qualified for the event.
 If any of the international invitees succeeded in finishing among the top 15 riders based on total points after the first three rounds, they were invited to compete for the rest of the World Finals.
 If they were not among the top fifteen, they were eliminated from the rest of the event.

 Also, beginning with this season, rides were now scored with a quarter-point system (as opposed to whole points or half points in previous seasons, a system which was first tested at the 2004 and 2005 PBR World Finals), which remains in place to this day.

+From 2006 through 2008, the last few regular-season BFTS events were broadcast on Fox.

 2007 season changes

-In 2007, the Built Ford Tough Series practiced the "First to Fail" format, where the order of the top 5 riders going into the championship round of the event was reversed, meaning the leader would ride first and the 5th-place rider would ride last.
-This format proved unpopular with fans and the championship round was reverted to its original format in 2008.
+In 2007, the Built Ford Tough Series practiced the First to Fail format, where the order of the top five riders going into the Championship Round of the event was reversed, meaning the leader would ride first and the 5th-place rider would ride last.
+This format proved unpopular with fans and the Championship Round was reverted to its original format in 2008.

 2008 season changes

-From 2004 to 2007, the first three rounds of the PBR World Finals took place at Mandalay Bay Events Center, but from 2008 to 2009 all eight rounds now took place at the Thomas and Mack Center.
+From 2004 through 2007, the first three rounds of the PBR World Finals took place at Mandalay Bay Events Center, but in 2008 and 2009 all eight rounds now took place at the Thomas and Mack Center.

 2009 season changes

-In 2009, the PBR BFTS World Champion was determined by the bull rider who earned the most BFTS points.
-The world finals event champion was determined by the highest aggregate score from 8 rounds.
+In 2009, Wrangler was dropped as the Built Ford Tough Series' presenting sponsor.
+However, the tour did not pick up a new presenting sponsor, thus it was now known simply as the Built Ford Tough Series.
 Also, after the first five events of the BFTS this season, the number of riders on the tour was cut from 45 to 40.
 Qualifying for the PBR World Finals was now based on the top 40 money earners.